cortex-lab/phy/design/merge-view-integration-handoff.md

 mergeable, and green at `046e05c9db33c9af565582829ea5fab4f55d7d8a`.
 The final phy `master` CI run at `92f080080047af2013162027e253ba22cbfd22a8` also passed.
+As expected after those merges, draft #1404 now reports a conflict with `master`; GitHub did not create a new check suite for the documentation-only handoff commits because it cannot construct the PR merge ref.
+Leave that conflict unresolved until the tester-feedback and #1409 gates are both met.

 Three existing phylib PRs received new heads later in the day.
 Their CI runs have conclusion `action_required`, meaning a maintainer must approve the fork